emmaremy/peripeteia/2018/index.md

 You'll learn a little bit about glass fusing, dichroic glass, and engraving, and then have time to work on a piece of your own!

+(Attendance of this course is limited by materials to the first 7 people to arrive.)

 ### Trash Talking | 11a - 12p | Sci 158